junxit/us-congress-bills-119/metadata.md

 - 2025-01-29 — Introduced in Senate
 - 2025-01-29 — Read twice and referred to the Committee on Small Business and Entrepreneurship.
+- 2025-02-20 — Committee on Small Business and Entrepreneurship.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2025-03-04 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Ernst with an amendment in the nature of a substitute.
+Without written report.
+- 2025-03-04 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Ernst with an amendment in the nature of a substitute.
+Without written report.
+- 2025-03-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 21.